-- perhaps 2025, as an adjustment to income risks and perhaps to wealth risks. - 2 Investments in new winery spaces or vineyards are likely to be slow to 2025. - expansions or upgrades is more expensive. - return. - 3 Workers remain and will remain difficult to find. - pandemic. - Vineyard worker supply has also faced immigration constraints. - of labor. - industry wide. - 2025, as a long period of higher inflation and interest rates act as regressive taxes. - three-tier systems exist versus state-controlled retail. - down, pressures remain on costs.
+- Wine drinkers in general are likely to move down in price point and stay there through 2024, perhaps 2025, as an adjustment to income risks and perhaps to wealth risks. - The pandemic buying hangover likely still remains in ultra-premium and luxury categories as buyers filled libraries, thus prices have come down. - Investments in new winery spaces or vineyards are likely to be slow to 2025. - Higher interest rates are likely to linger until that time, which means financing such expansions or upgrades is more expensive. - Wineries that have cash as a war chest may be earning more than they have in a decade and want to wait and see while cash is paying relatively high rates of return. - Workers remain and will remain difficult to find. - There is slow migration back to the workforce of those that left due to the pandemic. - Vineyard worker supply has also faced immigration constraints. - Wages have increased, making wineries think about the use of technology in lieu of labor. - Search costs for workers have increased, reducing the number of job openings industry wide. - Smaller restaurants and retailers are likely to be driven closer to the edge of failure toward 2025, as a long period of higher inflation and interest rates act as regressive taxes. - Such changes can reduce demand for wines sold in those retail outlets where three-tier systems exist versus state-controlled retail. - Restaurant demand has suffered since the pandemic; even with inflation slowing down, pressures remain on costs.